debel/modernJS/topics/language-features/language-structure.md

 ## Expression position

-You cannot a statement when an expression is expected
+You cannot use a statement when an expression is expected

 ```javascript
   //"if" is a statement